Lewisc321/Masters-Code/README.md

 destination_port: the destination port of the packet

 protocol: the protocol used by the packet (e.g. TCP, UDP)

+####Notes
+In this latest version of the script, the if TCP in packet statement has been added to check if the TCP layer exists in the packet before accessing its fields.
+This is to avoid errors that can occur if the packet uses a different protocol that is not TCP, or if the TCP layer was not captured in the packet.

 ## ReadMe File -  Auto Attacks